bhaskarbhaumik/cu500-s2s-digital-portal/README.md

 ## Contact

-For questions about this prototype or the Cigna U500 Sales-to-Setup initiative:
+For questions about this prototype or the  Sales-to-Setup initiative:
 - Project Lead: Danelle.Tate@evernorth.com

 ---